oktadev/okta-blog/_source/_posts/2022-09-21-angular-dependency-injection.md

 ## Quick overview of Dependency Injection

-Dependency Injection decouples the creation of a dependency from using the dependency.
-Doing so promotes loose coupling within our code, a foundation for creating well-architected software.
+Dependency Injection decouples the creation of a dependency from using that dependency.
+This promotes loose coupling within our code, a foundation for creating well-architected software.
 When we use DI, we follow a design principle called Dependency Inversion.
-Dependency Inversion is a core tenant of software design principles.
-It's so integral that if you've heard of the acronym **SOLID** to describe good coding practices, Dependency Inversion represents the letter **D** in the acronym.
-Following the [SOLID design practices](https://en.wikipedia.org/wiki/SOLID) yields flexible, maintainable software that allows our applications to grow with new features more quickly.
+Dependency Inversion is a core tenet of software design principles.
+It's so integral that it's part of the acronym **SOLID**, used to describe design patterns for good coding practices.
+Dependency Inversion represents the letter **D** in the acronym.
+Following [SOLID design practices](https://en.wikipedia.org/wiki/SOLID) yields flexible, maintainable software that allows our applications to grow with new features more quickly.
 And by using DI, we can change the dependent code without changing the consuming code, which is pretty cool!
-This is nearly impossible with tightly coupled code, where you might have to touch everything to make a small change!
+This is nearly impossible with tightly coupled code, where you might have to touch everything to make a small change.

 The cool thing is Angular has DI built-in and helps set us up for success.
 How handy!